Richard Lugar: Cuba

 Lugar described U.S. sanctions on Cuba as a failed policy and wrote to President Obama that "additional measures are needed...to recast a policy that has not only failed to promote human rights and democracy, but also undermines our broader security and political interests".
 He supported the Freedom to Travel to Cuba Act (S.428), which would lift the restrictions on U.S. citizens visiting Cuba in place since the early 1960s.

 Economy

 Lugar took a conservative approach to economics.
 He voted for the Economic Growth and Tax Relief Reconciliation Act of 2001.
 He voted against the American Recovery and Reinvestment Act of 2009.

 Gun control

 Lugar was a supporter of gun control and backed a number of gun legislations and weapons bans.
-He had an F rating from the NRA Political Victory Fund.
-He had an F rating from Gun Owners of America and a 53% positive rating from the Brady Campaign to Prevent Handgun Violence.
+He had an F grade from the NRA Political Victory Fund.
+He had an F grade from Gun Owners of America and a 53% positive rating from the Brady Campaign to Prevent Handgun Violence.

 Health care reform

-Lugar opposed President Barack Obama's health reform legislation, voted against the Patient Protection and Affordable Care Act in December 2009, and voted against the Health Care and Education Reconciliation Act of 2010.
+Lugar opposed President Obama's health reform legislation, voted against the Affordable Care Act in December 2009, and voted against the Health Care and Education Reconciliation Act of 2010.